 For some players, choosing the right partner and having children is a key part of Harvest Moon, and would love for this depth from A Wonderful Life to return.

-Customise Your Farm and Town!
+Customize Your Farm and Town

-One of the features people love most about Stardew Valley is the level of customisation options it grants you in your house and greenhouse - as well as choosing where to place your barn and coop.
+One of the features people love most about Stardew Valley is the level of customization options it grants you in your house and greenhouse - as well as choosing where to place your barn and coop.

 Harvest Moon: A New Beginning outdoes even Stardew Valley on this front, however.
 It allows you to move your fields, barns and even your house without losing your crops or animals.
 It is very easy to do, and takes hardly any time.

 Not only this, but A New Beginning goes one step further by allowing you to redesign your entire town!
 You can place shops for your villagers to use, and a festival square you can fill with different flowers.
-This level of customisation was (and still is) unprecedented in a Harvest Moon title, and I'm hoping Natsume agrees that giving the player more customisation options is appreciated by many players.
+This level of customization was (and still is) unprecedented in a Harvest Moon title, and I'm hoping Natsume agrees that giving the player more customization options is appreciated by many players.

-Harvest Moon Needs To Reclaim The Crown!
+Harvest Moon Needs To Reclaim The Crown

 It's clear that Natsume have learnt a lot from how an indie developer managed to surpass the quality of some of their recent Harvest Moon titles, and has sold millions of copies as a result.